Skip to content

 Compact payloads for transport

-With these pieces, edge workers can minimize bandwidth and storage costs while still delivering complete records to the central collector.
+With these primitives, edge workers can minimize bandwidth and storage costs while still delivering complete records to central collectors.